aminoz007/siteminder/README.md

 [![Release](https://img.shields.io/github/release/aminoz007/siteminder.svg?style=flat-square)](https://github.com/aminoz007/siteminder/releases/latest)

 This is a solution to monitor CA SSO formerly known as CA siteminder.
 APM EPAgents listens for metrics from SSO clients (web agents or policy servers) on a specific port for metrics data.
 The port can be configured using the property `introscope.epagent.config.networkDataPort` in `IntroscopeEPAgent.properties` configuration file.
-This agent will replace the CA EPAgent so you have to stop your agent if running.
-The New Relic siteminder agent will create a server and listens to the `networkDataPort` and wait until data is pushed to that port.
-When the data is received, the sitemninder agent will collect it, parse it, format it and send it to New Relic.
+This agent will replace the CA EPAgent so you have to stop your agent first if running.
+The New Relic siteminder agent will create a server and listens to the `networkDataPort`, once the data is received, the sitemninder agent will collect it, parse it, format it and send it to New Relic.

 ## Support
 - Linux